neppiness/neppiness/README.md

 ## Personal interest
 ### Open-source project: Open Broadcaster Software (OBS)
-<p> I love to use this program, so I'm going to contribute this proj. after I get my skills improved. </p>
+* I love to use this program, so I'm going to contribute this proj. after I get my skills improved.

 <br>